Let’s get one thing straight…

 Here’s a screenshot taken from one such ‘free’ opportunity:

-On one hand, they say they “don’t sell your info” and in the very next sentence they back pedal and admit that they do.
+On one hand, they say they “don’t sell your info” and in the very next sentence, say that they do share it with people they work with.

 These schemes will never be free because they rely on member-to-member cash gifting payments.